lbtwyk/FedVLA_sim/src/mycobot_stacking_project/README.md

 Implements the cube stacking task using MoveIt 2:

-- Executes pick-and-place operations with robust error handling
+- Executes pick-and-place operations with robust error handling.
-- Supports both Cartesian and joint-space planning with retry mechanisms
+- Supports both Cartesian and joint-space planning with retry mechanisms.
+- **When data collection is enabled (via `collect_data.launch.py` and orchestrated by `collect_multiple_episodes.sh`), this node's MoveIt2-driven actions provide the expert demonstrations for training visuomotor policies.**
-- Integrates with data collection system when enabled
+- Integrates with data collection system when enabled.
-- Direct gripper control (not using MoveIt gripper control)
+- Direct gripper control (not using MoveIt gripper control).

 **Key Features**:
 - Movement heights: Pre-grasp 0.15m, Grasp 0.11m, Lift 0.15m, Place 0.14m